Siyar Bahadurzada

-Siyar Bahadurzada (سیار بهادرزاده; born 17 April 1984) is a retired Afghan-born Dutch mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship.
+Siyar Bahadurzada (سیار بهادرزاده; born 17 April 1984) is a retired Afghan-born Dutch mixed martial artist who competed in the Welterweight division of the Ultimate Fighting Championship, making him the first Afghan to compete in the promotion.
 He currently works as an instructor for Evolve MMA in Singapore.
 A professional competitor since 2001, he had also competed for World Victory Road, RINGS, and for Shooto, in which he held the title of Shooto Middleweight Champion.

 Background

 Bahadurzada was born in Kabul, Afghanistan, on 17 April 1984.
-His family experienced the Soviet–Afghan War and the Taliban's oppression.
-His family moved to the Netherlands in 1999.
-Bahadurzada's grandfather gave him the name "The Killer" when Siyar beat up kids who were older than him at a young age.
-Siyar began to train under Martijn de Jong at the Tatsujin dojo.
-De Jong is well respected in the Dutch community as an MMA authority and quickly took Bahadurzada as a student.

 Mixed martial arts career

 Early career

 Bahadurzada trained under the Golden Glory association based in the Netherlands.

-A veteran of the Shooto organization, he is the longtime Shooto Middleweight Champion.
-Bahadurzada made the transition to Japanese MMA by fighting for World Victory Road on their Sengoku events.
-He advanced to the semifinals of their Middleweight tournament but lost to Jorge Santiago.

-On 27 August 2009 Siyar successfully defended his Shooto Middleweight Championship title against Leandro Silva in Shooto 13 by way of TKO (punches) in the first round.

-Siyar fought and defeated Derrick Noble via first round KO, who was replacing his original opponent Nick Thompson at the Ultimate Glory 2010 event on 16 October 2010.
-Siyar fought veteran Canadian fighter John Alessio on 19 March 2011 and won his second straight fight by KO.
-The fight had started out slow for the first minute, until Bahadurzada landed a right hook and followed with a flurry of punches and knees.
-He won the tournament on 28 May 2011 by defeating Tommy Depret via TKO in the final round.

 Siyar then signed a 4-fight contract with Strikeforce, but like many of the Golden Glory team signed to the organization, his promotional debut was delayed.
 Siyar gave an interview for Strikeforce, which can be heard on his Facebook profile.
 Bahadurzada waited for a fight from Strikeforce but never acquired a visa.
 He later commented in January 2011 on the scenario and expressed displeasure, saying he would never fight for the promotion.
-Scott Coker replied during an interview with Ariel Helwani by saying that Siyar had to first get a P1 visa.

-Bahadurzada left Golden Glory in 2012 citing trust issues with the management.
-He signed a contract with AMC management and joined the Blackzilians team.
-In April 2014 Bahadurzada announced that he leaves the Blackzilians.